mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 }
 ```

-The type that describes this object is
+The type that would describes what this kind of object's structure is

 ```ts
 {